NFL playoff overtime rules: How OT works in 2021 playoffs, difference from regular season - NBC Sports

-The 2021 NFL Playoffs are underway and we might see a game go into overtime.
+The 2021 NFL Playoffs are underway and we might see a game go into overtime with the Saints and Buccaneers game tied at 20 entering the fourth quarter.
 However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
 See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

-Be sure to tune in to NBC on Saturday night to watch the Baltimore Ravens take on the Buffalo Bills in the divisional round.
-Kick off is at 8:15 p.m.
-ET with live coverage starting at 7:30 p.m. with Football Night in America.
-Click here for the complete 2021 NFL Divisional Round Schedule.

 How does Overtime Work in the NFL Playoffs?